The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Non-neutral, complex plasmas. Coulomb systems. Examples and discussion

-is sufficiently large, a condition that is satisfied for low temperatures.
-As seen in eq. \ref{coup}, the coupling parameter represents the ratio between the nearest-neighbour Coulomb energy $\left(e^2/a \right)$ and the thermal energy of the particle (ion), where $ a = \frac 34 \pi \bar{n}$ stands for the Wigner-Seitz radius and $\bar{n}$ is the average particle density.

-Structural phase transitions for trapped ions are investigated in \cite{Marci12}, where molecular dynamics simulations are employed to investigate the structural transition from a double ring to a single ring of ions.
-Qualitative investigations on the process of two-ion crystals splitting in segmented Paul traps, as well as the challenges raised by the precise control of this process are presented in \cite{Kauf14}.
-Due to strong Coulomb repulsion cold ions represent a remarkable tool to explore phase transitions under stable confinement conditions.
-A recent paper reports on ordered stuctures and phase transitions of up to sixteen laser-cooled $^{40}$Ca$^+$ ion crystals in a custom-made surface-electrode trap (SET) \cite{Yan16}.
-Experimental results are shown to exhibit very good agreement with the numerical simulations.
+Phase transitions for trapped ions are investigated in Ref. \cite{Marci12}, where molecular dynamics simulations are employed to investigate a structural transition from a double ring to a single ring of ions.
+Qualitative investigations on the process of two-ion crystals splitting in segmented Paul traps and the challenges raised by the precise control of this process are presented in Ref. \cite{Kauf14}.
+Due to the strong Coulomb repulsion cold ions represent a remarkable tool to explore phase transitions under stable confinement conditions.
+Ref. \cite{Yan16} reports on ordered structures and phase transitions of up to sixteen laser-cooled $^{40}$Ca$^+$ ion crystals, levitated in a custom-made surface-electrode trap (SET).
+Experimental results are shown to exhibit very good agreement with numerical simulations.
 Preparation and coherent control of the angular momentum state of a two-ion crystal is demonstrated in \cite{Urban19}.
+Ref. \cite{Heaz19} is an overview of recent developments in cold ion chemistry, emphasizing on the use of Coulomb crystals for precision measurements, for the study of controlled ion-neutral reactions and to implement quantum information science.
+A novel technique based on universal control of two $^{40}$Ca$^+$ ions confined in the same potential well, using a single gate laser beam, is explored in \cite{Seck20}.
+The method is expected to refine experimental protocols aimed at single-qubit addressing, while future progress would enable extending this technique to chains of four or more ions.